mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 **I _love_ guessing games.** You get to see why I picked what I picked (and I get to introduce you to my R packages at the same time).

-As a bonus, every R package I cover here IS **super valuable**.
+As a bonus, every R package I cover here **IS** **super valuable**.
 But just not the one that IS both valuable AND few know if it.

+If you don't know if these R packages yet, then I highly suggest learning them.
+They are life-savers for tasks like financial analysis and time series analysis.

-## It's _not_ tidyquant
+## 1. It's _not_ tidyquant

 Tidyquant is an incredibly useful R package for downloading and working with Financial Data (stocks, investments, and investment portfolios).